Uniform parameterization of subanalytic sets and diophantine applications: Proof of the -parameterization theorem

 where $x^\alpha$ stands for $\prod_{j=1}^m x_j^{\alpha_j}$.
-Call a map $f:U\subset (0,1)^m\to (0,1)^n$ weakly $(A,C)$-mild up to order $r$ if all of its component functions are. \end{defn}
+Call a map $f:U\subset (0,1)^m\to [-1,1]^n$ weakly $(A,C)$-mild up to order $r$ if all of its component functions are. \end{defn}

+We say mild (resp.~weakly mild) for $(A,C)$-mild (resp.~weakly $(A,C)$-mild) up to order $+\infty$ for some $A>0$ and some $C\geq 0$.
 By the theory of Gevrey functions \cite{Gevrey}, it is known that a composition of mild functions is mild.
-Here we study some related results about compositions, with proofs based on Fa\'a di Bruno's formula.
+Here we study some related results about compositions, with proofs based on Fa\`a di Bruno's formula.
 (We do no effort to control the bounds beyond what we need.)
 The next lemma is obvious by the chain rule for derivation. \begin{lem} Let $r>0$ be an integer and let